Pavin Smith Player Props: Diamondbacks vs. Red Sox

-The Arizona Diamondbacks, including Pavin Smith (.108 batting average in his past 10 games), take on starter Garrett Whitlock and the Boston Red Sox at Chase Field, Saturday at 7:15 PM ET.
+On Sunday, Pavin Smith (batting .105 in his past 10 games) and the Arizona Diamondbacks face the Boston Red Sox, whose starting pitcher will be Tanner Houck.
+First pitch is at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Red Sox.
+He had a hitless showing in his last game (0-for-4) against the Red Sox.

 Pavin Smith Game Info & Props vs. the Red Sox